Innovative Language Review: I Check if It’s Worth the Cost

 A Basic subscription will give you full access to the lessons, but it lacks many vocabulary learning tools you’d have with a premium membership, such as “Word Bank” and “Voice Recording Tools.”

 A monthly Premium subscription will give you access to all the lessons and all the tools for that specific language course.

 Premium Plus, Innovative Language’s highest-tiered subscription, gives you the chance for one-on-one training.
 Access to a language teacher ensures that every lesson is tailored to your needs and that a professional manages ongoing assessments of your progress.
 (And yes, there will be assignments!)

-Innovative Language Review: Is It Worth the Cost?
+Innovative Language Review: I Check if It’s Worth the Cost